National Environmental Policy Act, Hawai‘i Revised Statutes Chapter 343, and National Historic Preservation Act Section 106

 COMMUNITY INVOLVEMENT

-The Navy and NASA initiated a public scoping process to receive comments on the scope of the EIS.
-Members of the public were encouraged to participate in the environmental planning process by providing input on the proposed real estate action including potential alternatives, environmental or cultural concerns, information the public would like the Navy and NASA to know, and any other information the public would like to see addressed in the EIS, and the project’s potential to affect historic properties pursuant to Section 106 of the NHPA and HRS Section 6E-42.
+On May 8, 2024, the Navy and NASA initiated a public scoping process to receive comments on the scope of the EIS.
+Members of the public were encouraged to participate in the environmental planning process by providing input on the proposed real estate action including potential alternatives, environmental or cultural concerns, information the public would like the Navy and NASA to know, and any other information the public would like to see addressed in the EIS, and the project’s potential to affect historic properties pursuant to Section 106 of the NHPA and HRS Section 6E-8.

-The Navy and NASA conducted comprehensive community outreach on the potential environmental impacts of the Proposed Action.
+The Navy and NASA are conducting comprehensive community outreach on the potential environmental impacts of the Proposed Action.
 The Navy and NASA are proud contributing members to the local community.
-The Navy and NASA value and welcome input from the community, as well as the chance to share, communicate, and inform the community about the EIS and the need for the real estate agreements.
+The Navy and NASA value and welcome input from the community, as well as the chance to share, communicate, and inform the community about the EIS and the need for new real estate agreements.

 Opportunities for formal public participation in the EIS process occur during two stages: